Burr Ferry, Louisiana

 Burr Ferry is an unincorporated community at the junction of LA 8 and LA 111 south, in Vernon Parish, Louisiana, United States.
 The community is two miles from the site of the old Burr's Ferry on the Sabine River, at the Texas line.
-The Sabine River, at this location, is the site of two listings on the National Register of Historic Places; Burr's Ferry Bridge, and Burr's Ferry Earthworks.
+The Sabine River, at this location, is the site of two listings on the National Register of Historic Places: Burr's Ferry Bridge and Burr's Ferry Earthworks.

 Nolan Trace

-LA 8 is referred to as the Nolan Trace after Philip Nolan.
-The adventurer that traveled the road to Texas and back many times took one last trip through Burr Ferry in 1801.
-This ill-fated trip ended in east Texas with the death of Philip, by the Royal Spanish army, and the capture of his expedition numbered to be around 20.
-Peter Ellis Bean. was among the group captured and wrote about it later.
+LA 8 is referred to as the Nolan Trace after adventurer Philip Nolan, who traveled the road to Texas and back many times.
+Nolan took one last trip through Burr Ferry in 1801.
+This ill-fated trip ended in east Texas with his death, at the hands of the Royal Spanish army, and the capture of his expedition, numbered to be around 20.
+Peter Ellis Bean was among the group captured and wrote about it later.